AdityaJambhale/employee-mood-detector/README.md

-# Employee Mood Detection System
+# Hybrid AI System for Mood Detection from Text & Facial Cues
 This project leverages **machine learning and deep learning** to detect employee moods using **text inputs** and **facial expressions**, enabling proactive support and task alignment based on emotional states.

 ---